Diego Maradona: In popular culture

 Graffiti of Maradona.
-His nickname D10S alludes to his playing number and the Spanish word for God.
+His nickname 'D10S' alludes to his playing number and the Spanish word for God.

-In Argentina, Maradona is considered an icon.
+In Argentina, Maradona is considered a cultural icon.
+Among the earliest book-length studies of his sociological significance was Gustavo Bernstein's Maradona, Iconografía de la patria (1997), which presents Maradona as a national myth and a symbol of Argentine identity.
+The author noted that "No one embodies our essence better.
+No one bears our emblem more nobly...
+Argentina is Maradona, Maradona is Argentina."

 Concerning the idolatry that exists in his country, former teammate Jorge Valdano said:

 At the time that Maradona retired from active football, he left Argentina traumatized.
 Maradona was more than just a great footballer.
 He was a special compensation factor for a country that in a few years lived through several military dictatorships and social frustrations of all kinds.
 Maradona offered to Argentines a way out of their collective frustration, and that's why people there love him as a divine figure.

 In leading his nation to the 1986 World Cup, and in particular his performance and two goals in the quarter-final against England, Guillem Balagué writes: "That Sunday in Mexico City, the world saw one man single-handedly – in more than one sense of the phrase – lift the mood of a depressed and downtrodden nation into the stratosphere.
 With two goals in the space of four minutes, he allowed them to dare to dream that they, like him, could be the best in the world.
 He did it first by nefarious and then spellbindingly brilliant means.
 In those moments, he went from star player to legend."

 Since 1986, it has been common for Argentines abroad to hear Maradona's name as a token of recognition, even in remote places.
 The Tartan Army sing a version of the Hokey Cokey in honour of the Hand of God goal against England.
-In Argentina, Maradona is often talked about in terms reserved for legends.
 In the Argentine film El hijo de la novia ("Son of the Bride"), somebody who impersonates a Catholic priest says to a bar patron, "They idolized him and then crucified him."
 When a friend scolds him for taking the prank too far, the fake priest retorts, "But I was talking about Maradona."
-He is the subject of the film El camino de San Diego, though he himself only appears in archive footage.
+Maradona is the subject of the film The Road to San Diego (2006), though he himself only appears in archive footage.
+Maradona was included in many cameos in the Argentine comic book El Cazador de Aventuras.
+After it was shut down, the authors started a short-lived comic book titled El Die, using Maradona as the main character.
+Several online Flash games were dedicated to Maradona.